A supermartingale approach to Gaussian process based sequential design of experiments: Introduction

 where $\Esp_{n,x}$ denotes the conditional expectation with respect to~$\Fcal_n$ with~$X_{n+1} = x$ (assuming that~$H_{n+1}$ is integrable, for any choice of~$x \in \Xset$).
-The value of the sampling criterion~$J_n(x)$ at time~$n$ measures the expected residual uncertainty at time $n + 1$ if the next evaluation is made at~$x$.
-Finally, a (non-randomized) sequential design is constructed by choosing at each step the point that provides the smallest expected residual uncertainty---or, equivalently, the largest expected uncertainty reduction---, that is,
+The value of the sampling criterion~$J_n(x)$ at time~$n$ quantifies the expected residual uncertainty at time $n + 1$ if the next evaluation is made at~$x$.
+Finally, a (non-randomized) sequential design is constructed by greedily choosing at each step a point that provides the smallest expected residual uncertainty---equivalently, the largest expected uncertainty reduction---that is,

+Such a greedy strategy is sometimes called myopic or one-step look-ahead (as opposed to a Bayes-optimal strategy, which would consider the reduction of uncertainty achieved at the end of the sequential design, i.e., when the entire experimental budget has been spent).
+Our goal is to establish the consistency of these strategies, where consistency means that the residual uncertainty~$H_n$ goes almost surely to zero.